LiliBodnar/Multi-scale-Modeling-of-Biological-Systems/Assignment_4/README.md

 ## Exercise 2: CellHouseKeeping Code Analysis

 ### Code Section Overview
 - **Cell behaviour**: The function updates all the cells in the model once per time step.
 First if it is a pathogen cell, then we increase the cell's target area by two unit per iteration.
-This sets ideal size for the cell aka telling the cell to grow, hence initializing the spread rate for the infection.
+This sets the ideal size for the cell aka telling the cell to grow, hence initializing the spread rate for the infection.
 - **Base wall length initialization**: Then we iterate through all the wall elements of the cel, initializing the NaN values with a deafult value of 25 for future calculations.
-- **Pathogen level detection**: This is the part where we update the pathogen levels in the cell, we essentially double the pathogen-chemical-concentartion, however we cap it at 1.2.
-This is so we keep the simulation realistic.
+- **Pathogen level detection**: This is the part where we detect and update the pathogen levels in the cell, we essentially double the pathogen-chemical-concentartion, however we cap it at 1.2.
+This is so that we keep the simulation realistic.
-- **Cell wall weakening**: If the cell is infeced (aka the pathogen-chem-level is above 0.1) then to mimic the disease behaviour, we decrease the wall-stiffness proportionally to the chem-level.
-At healthy cells that are not infected yet (or if the current cell is the pathogen cell) the wall-stiffness-value remains untouched.
+- **Cell wall weakening**: If the cell is infected (aka the pathogen-chemical-level is above 0.1) then to mimic the disease behaviour, we decrease the wall-stiffness proportionally to the present chemical-level.
+At healthy cells which are not yet infected (or if the current cell is the pathogen cell) the wall-stiffness-value remains untouched.

 ### Biological Relevance
-This function represents how the plant hendles infection spread.
+This function represents how the plant handles infection spread.
 It updates each cell’s internal and wall properties at every simulation step, and makes cell walls more penetrable in areas where the pathogen’s chemical accumulates.

 ---